 A line-up change later and Meathook Seed were back in 1999 for B.I.B.L.E.
 (Basic Instructions Before Leaving Earth), with Embury once again letting his four string rumble do some serious damage.

 We did mention that our Shane is partial to a bit of US hardcore, didn’t we?
 Well in 1993 he partnered with Lou Koller, frontman with NYHC legends Sick Of It All for one-off project, Blood From The Soul.

-Hammering out dark hardcore with a strong industrial coating, Blood From The Soul’s music bore all of Embury’s hallmarks – and the collaboration’s only album, To Spite The Gland That Bleeds, is a bit of a hidden gem.
+Hammering out dark hardcore with a strong industrial coating, Blood From The Soul’s music bore all of Embury’s hallmarks – and the collaboration’s debut album, To Spite The Gland That Bleeds, is a bit of a hidden gem.

 Little Giant Drug

-Embury and Mitch Harris indulged their shared love of the 4AD label – home to the Cocteau Twins, Pixies et al – with the Little Giant Drug project.
+Shane Embury and Mitch Harris indulged their shared love of the 4AD label – home to the Cocteau Twins, Pixies et al – with the Little Giant Drug project.
 Prism Cast, recorded between the recording and mixing of Napalm Death’s ’96 album Diatribes, was the result – a dreamy opus which showed the lighter side of the duo’s songwriting.